 By 2027 we will have invested in skills and wellbeing to ensure our people are resilient; we will have fit for purpose premises and sufficient funding to achieve our purpose.
-We will know we achieved our Goal if:

-- ✓ 90% of staff and volunteers report good wellbeing, feeling valued and feeling that they have a valuable contribution to make - ✓ An annual budget of 1% of turnover to support the professional development of people with lived experience through education and training - ✓ Fundraising secures the annual budget set by Trustees, any additional income identified by Trustees as needed to meet the organisations vision, purpose and reserve level designated by trustees - ✓ Staff, volunteers and members report premises are fit for purpose and support sustainable service delivery
+- Our funding strategy is robust and ethical, our premises are sound, accessible to and supportive of people of all abilities and needs; staff and volunteers can confidently and confidentially raise issues of concern, and issues are swiftly addressed - ✓ 90% of staff and volunteers report good wellbeing, feeling valued and feeling that they have a valuable contribution to make - ✓ An annual budget of 1% of turnover to support the professional development of people with lived experience through education and training - ✓ Fundraising secures the annual budget set by Trustees, any additional income identified by Trustees as needed to meet the organisations vision, purpose and reserve level designated by trustees - ✓ Staff, volunteers and members report premises are fit for purpose and support sustainable service delivery

-- Our own premises or secure rented premises with sufficient space. - Investment in professional development to ensure a range of experiences and knowledge (including lived experience) is at the forefront of leadership roles, decision making and delivery. - Organisational structure and operational processes highly functioning and aligned with this strategy. - Well-functioning, resilient Board, staff team and volunteers with necessary skills and capacity.
+- Our own premises or secure rented premises with sufficient space and facilities appropriate to people of all abilities - Investment in professional development to ensure a range of experiences and knowledge (including lived experience) is at the forefront of leadership roles, decision making and delivery.